pulp/pulp/docs/user-guide/troubleshooting.rst

   a stack trace or other information that can help a developer determine what went wrong.

-~/.pulp/admin.log
-  pulp-admin logs its activity here.

 ~/.pulp/consumer.log
   pulp-consumer logs its activity here.

-~/.pulp/server_calls.log
-  HTTP requests and responses get logged by the admin client in this file.
-To enable/disable this, consult the ``[logging]`` section of ``/etc/pulp/admin/admin.conf``.

 ~/.pulp/consumer_server_calls.log
   HTTP requests and responses get logged by the consumer client in